RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

       (base)[user@hpc3-xx-yy:~]$ conda activate Local2
       (Local2)[user@hpc3-xx-yy:~]$

-   Note that after activation your prompt changed and has **Local2** pre-pended.
+   Note that after activation your prompt changed and has **Local2** prepended.

    Using your newly created environment you can now install desired software :red:`per your software instructions`.
 The instructions vary, here is a handful of